TAXA Outdoors 2021 Overland Trailer Line-Up

 Learn more about the TAXA Outdoors overland trailer line up on their official website.
 You can reserve a Mantis, Cricket, or TigerMoth online as well.
-If you are in the planning stages of your next road trip adventure and need some out-of-the-way spots to set up camp, check out RV Trip Wizard and Campground Reviews to find your next outdoor escape.
+If you are in the planning stages of your next road trip adventure and need some out-of-the-way spots to set up camp, check out RV LIFE Trip Wizard and RV LIFE Campgrounds to find your next outdoor escape.

 You may also like: 7 Awesome Small Travel Trailers Under 3,000 Pounds